DETAILED ACTION

 Regarding the additional limitation of “one or more processors; and one or more non-transitory computer-readable media storing instructions executable by the one or more processors, wherein the instructions, when executed, cause the system to perform operations comprising: ” the examiner submits that this limitation is merely using a computer to implement the abstract idea.

-Regarding the additional limitation of “receiving, from a vehicle, a request for guidance; receiving an input indicative of a rate control limiting a rate of at least one of acceleration, steering, or braking;” the examiner submits that these limitations constitute extra solution activity.
-In particular “receiving, from a vehicle, a request for guidance; receiving an input indicative of a rate control limiting a rate of at least one of acceleration, steering, or braking;” is the pre-solution activity of data gathering.
+Regarding the additional limitation of “receiving, from a vehicle, a request for guidance; receiving an input comprising a rate control limiting a rate of at least one of acceleration or steering;” the examiner submits that these limitations constitute extra solution activity.
+In particular “receiving, from a vehicle, a request for guidance; receiving an input comprising a rate control limiting a rate of at least one of acceleration or steering;” is the pre-solution activity of data gathering.

 Regarding the additional limitation of “sending the reference trajectory and the cost associated with the reference trajectory to the vehicle for use in generating a candidate trajectory” the examiner submits that this limitation constitute extra solution activity.
-In particular “ending the reference trajectory and the cost associated with the reference trajectory to the vehicle for use in generating a candidate trajectory” is the extra-solution activity of selecting a particular data source or type of data to be manipulated.
+In particular “ending the reference trajectory and the cost associated with the reference trajectory to the vehicle for use in generating a candidate trajectory ” is the extra-solution activity of selecting a particular data source or type of data to be manipulated with the intended use language of “to control the vehicle to traverse an environment based at least in part on the candidate trajectory”.

 101 Analysis - Step 2B: Regarding Step 2B of the Revised Guidance, representative independent claim 1 does not include additional elements (considered both individually and as an ordered combination) that are sufficient to amount to significantly more than the judicial exception for the same reasons as those discussed above with respect to determining that the claim does not integrate the abstract idea into a practical application.
 As discussed above with respect to integration of the abstract idea into a practical application the additional element of “one or more processors; and one or more non-transitory computer-readable media storing instructions executable by the one or more processors, wherein the instructions, when executed, cause the system to perform operations comprising: ” amounts to no more than implementation of the abstract idea on a generic computer.
-The additional elements of “receiving, from a vehicle, a request for guidance; receiving an input indicative of a rate control limiting a rate of at least one of acceleration, steering, or braking; ” amount to no more than pre-solution activity of data gathering.
-Further the additional element of “sending the reference trajectory and the cost associated with the reference trajectory to the vehicle for use in generating a candidate trajectory.” amounts to no more than selection of a particular data source or type.
+The additional elements of “receiving, from a vehicle, a request for guidance; receiving an input comprising a rate control limiting a rate of at least one of acceleration or steering; ” amount to no more than pre-solution activity of data gathering.
+Further the additional element of “sending the reference trajectory and the cost associated with the reference trajectory to the vehicle for use in generating a candidate trajectory to control the vehicle to traverse an environment based at least in part on the candidate trajectory.” amounts to no more than selection of a particular data source or type along with intended use language.
 Therefore, as a whole the claim is directed to an abstract idea implemented on a generic computer with insignificant extra solution activities of data selection and data gathering.

 Dependent claim(s) 2-7 do not recite any further limitations that cause the claim(s) to be patent eligible.
 Rather, the limitations of dependent claims are directed toward additional aspects of the judicial exception and/or well-understood, routine and conventional additional elements that do not integrate the judicial exception into a practical application as discussed below.
 Therefore, dependent claims 7-11 and 13-16 are not patent eligible under the same rationale as provided for in the rejection of claim 1.